wenqi-wang20/adout-me/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: BS undergraduate in Computer Science and Technology
+    - course: BS in Computer Science and Technology
       institution: Tsinghua University
       year: 2020-2024